rticommunity/rtiperftest/README.md

 # RTI Perftest (5.2.5) [<img alt="License" src="https://img.shields.io/badge/License-EPL%201.0-red.svg" align="right" />](https://opensource.org/licenses/EPL-1.0)

+RTI Perftest is a command-line application that measures the Latency and Throughput of very configurable scenarios that use RTI Connext DDS middleware to send messages.

 Find all the information about RTI Perftest in the following documents:

 1. [Testing Performance](srcDoc/md/testing_performance.md)